xsc/combit/README.md

 ;; => ([0 1 0 1])
 ```

 `wrap-stream-gate` just assumes that every input has the size 1.
-There are shorthands here: `def-stream`
+There are shorthands here:
-for defining stream components directly, `def-stream-gate` for gates and `def-stream-primitive` for
+`def-stream-component` for defining stream components directly, `def-stream-gate` for gates and
-primitives.
-So, finally, the shortest universally usable XOR component can be achieved with:
+`def-stream-primitive` for primitives.
+So, finally, the shortest universally usable XOR component
+can be achieved with:

 ```clojure
 (def-stream-primitive xor [a b]